 And we’re fussy eaters.

-Potatoes, for example, represent 44% of the fresh vegetable diet here in Canada.
+Potatoes, for example, represent 44% of our fresh vegetable diet here in Canada.
 That doesn’t includes a significant increase, according to Statistics Canada, in our consumption of processed potatoes in the form of potato chips and frozen potato products.
 But carrots, lettuce, onions and tomatoes represent just 27% of the Canadian diet of fresh vegetables, a decrease of 9% compared to 2005 numbers.
 On the other hand, we’re apparently eating three times more sweet potatoes now compared to 20 years ago.
-Wonder if that’s entirely due to the growing popularity of sweet potato or yam fries . . .
+Wonder if that’s entirely due to the growing popularity of sweet potato fries . . .

 The editors of Consumer Reports Healthasked: “How exactly are you supposed to get healthy produce servings into your life?” and then came up with these 30 great tips.
 For example, did you know that just 1/2 cup of tomato sauce for your pasta actually counts as one serving of vegetables?
 Or that thickening your soup with puréed cooked carrots makes one additional serving?